mikesprague/udacity-nanodegrees/README.md

 [Ucacity](https://www.udacity.com/) offers some great courses in their [Nanodegree](https://www.udacity.com/nanodegree) programs.
-If you don't have the money and/or just don't want to pay for them (and don't mind not getting the project reviews, additional student and career guidance, and their job guarantee), you can take each of the courses for free.
+If you don't have the money, and/or just don't want to pay for them, you can take each of the courses for free.

-While it's no substitute for the actual Nanodegree programs, it still provides come great content for learning.
-Below is a list of each of the Nanodegrees currently offered and links to the individual courses in their curriculums.
+While it's no substitute for the actual Nanodegree programs (which include project reviews, additional student and career guidance, and a job guarantee) it provides some great content for learning.

+Below is a list of each of the Nanodegrees currently offered and links to the individual courses in their curricula.
 This page will be updated as they add more courses and Nanodegrees.

 ## Table of Contents